Adimserious/cyber-security-blog/TESTING.md

 ### Running the Tests

-To run the automated tests for Software Stacks, follow these steps:
+To run the automated tests for Cybersecurity Minset, follow these steps:

 1. Open your terminal or command prompt.
 2. Navigate to the root directory of the project where the `manage.py` file is located.